-- S/ 2,877 million awarded to 289 suppliers (96% local purchases, 4% purchases from overseas suppliers)20 - 67.8% of the centralized contracted amount - average payment term of 9 working days. - → External verification party performs ESG19 pre-qualification based on environmental criteria, employment formality, and occupational health and safety (further details are available in the annex to this report). - → Competing suppliers declare under oath that they will comply with the regulations on anticorruption, conflict of interest, and prevention of money laundering and terrorist financing. - \rightarrow NPS by attributes21 of competing suppliers: 59%

-- 59% of awarded suppliers subject to pre-qualification in centralized evaluated negotiations - 76 prequalification renewals for current suppliers (+1 year)
+- → External verification party performs ESG19 pre-qualification based on environmental criteria, employment formality, and occupational health and safety (further details are available in the annex to this report). - → Competing suppliers declare under oath that they will comply with the regulations on anticorruption, conflict of interest, and prevention of money laundering and terrorist financing. - → NPS by attributes21 of competing suppliers: 59% - → 2023: - 59% of awarded suppliers subject to pre-qualification in centralized evaluated negotiations - 76 prequalification renewals for current suppliers (+1 year)